ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "contains": [
           "w_Y-dGQhTSNGk"
         ],
-        "meaning": "Þingeyri is a town in West fjords" },
+        "meaning": "Þingeyri is a town in the Westfjords" },
       "nkkn8b": {
         "contains": [